-Here is a list of activities you can link with throughout the year - some of these can be self led, and others where you can do either, or join an organised event.
+Here is a list of activities you can link with throughout the year - some of these can be self led, and others where you can do either\, or join an \organised event\.

-Survey name Organised by Details Shoresearch Kent Wildlife Trust Organised monthly surveys of the seashore recording flora and fauna Jellyfish survey Marine Conservation Society Identifying and reporting washed up jellyfish The Great Eggcase Hunt The Shark Trust Identifying and reporting washed up ray and dogfish egg cases The Big Seaweed Search The Natural History Museum Identifying and recording seaweeds on the seashore Beach Watch Marine Conservation Society A beach cleaning and litter surveying programme Crab Watch The Sea Change Project A citizen science scheme to enhance knowledge of the changing distribution of native and non-native crabs.
-Coastbusters Natural England/TCP (Thanet) / Kent Wildlife Trust / Medway-SEP (N.Kent) A citizen science scheme to control the number of non-native invasive pacific oysters on the Kent coast.
+Survey name Organised by Details Shoresearch Kent Wildlife Trust Organised monthly surveys of the seashore recording flora and fauna Jellyfish survey Marine Conservation Society Identifying and reporting washed up jellyfish The Great Eggcase Hunt The Shark Trust Identifying and reporting washed up ray and dogfish egg cases The Big Seaweed Search The Natural History Museum Identifying and recording seaweeds on the seashore Beach Watch Marine Conservation Society A beach cleaning and litter surveying programme Coastbusters Natural England/TCP (Thanet) / Kent Wildlife Trust / Medway-SEP (N.Kent) A citizen science scheme to control the number of non-native invasive pacific oysters on the Kent coast.
+Non-native species survey Natural England & Kent Wildlife Trust Identifying and recording invasive species - Coming Soon!